ProjectsNexus/healthEquip/README.md

  - **Frequent Updates:** Keep up with new additions and updates of medical gear.
  - **Offline Use:** Store your favorite gear details for use when not online.

-// Snapshot Images
-// Look at these three screenshots:

 ## How to install
 What you'll need
  - An Android gadget running on 5.0 (Lollipop) or an upgraded version